 More than 3000 students from the USA, Kenya and Jamaica have participated in 1 World Chorus programs since 2009.
 Our singers are been featured on stage, television and radio.
 We have released two award winning albums, Welcome to the Village and Celebrating Bob Marley.

-1 World Chorus demonstrates & promotes unity through the performing arts, with an emphasis on the transformative experience of choral singing.
-Our focus is on the support and facilitation of lifelong community connections, educational opportunities & authentic self expression.
+1 World Chorus demonstrates & promotes peace through the performing arts, with an emphasis on the transformative experience of choral singing and drumming.

 Aaron Nigel Smith

 Aaron Nigel Smith has been a serious musician since age ten when he began performing professionally with the American Boychoir in venues such as Carnegie hall, Lincoln Center, Kennedy Center, and the Essex Cathedral in London.
 As a student he trained at the American Boychoir School, Interlochen Arts Academy, Manhattan School of Music and Marygrove College.
 He has since performed professionally throughout the United States, South America, Europe and Asia.
 Aaron is a versatile musician who performs vocal music of many genres, including classical, jazz, gospel, pop and reggae.

 He has shared the stage with many world-class musicians such as, opera great Jessye Norman, musical theatre’s Larry Farrow and Winton Marsalis.
 He has worked under the baton of some the world’s great conductors including Anton Armstrong, Robert de Cormier, Jim Litton, Albert McNeil, Andre Previn, Robert Shaw, and John Williams.